wombleton/gitlaw-nz/acts/M/Mercenary Activities (Prohibition) Act 2004.md

     *   (c) is, or once recruited will be, a member of the armed forces of the State on whose territory the concerted act of violence is undertaken.

+    Section 7(1): amended, on 1 July 2013, by [section 413][36] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 7(3): amended, on 1 July 2013, by [section 413][36] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 8 Using mercenary

-*   Every person commits an offence, and is liable on conviction on indictment to imprisonment for a term not exceeding 14 years, who,---
+*   Every person commits an offence, and is liable on conviction to imprisonment for a term not exceeding 14 years, who,---

     *   (a) knowing that a person is a mercenary of the kind described in [section 5(1)(a)][6], uses that person to take part in hostilities in an armed conflict; or

     *   (b) knowing that a person is a mercenary of the kind described in [section 5(1)(b)][6], uses that person to take part in a concerted act of violence.

+    Section 8: amended, on 1 July 2013, by [section 413][36] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 9 Financing mercenary

-*   (1) Every person commits an offence, and is liable on conviction on indictment to imprisonment for a term not exceeding 14 years, who, without lawful justification or reasonable excuse, provides funds intending that those funds be used, or knowing that they are to be used, in full or in part,---
+*   (1) Every person commits an offence, and is liable on conviction to imprisonment for a term not exceeding 14 years, who, without lawful justification or reasonable excuse, provides funds intending that those funds be used, or knowing that they are to be used, in full or in part,---

     *   (a) to enable a person who is a mercenary of the kind described in [section 5(1)(a)][6] to take part in hostilities in an armed conflict; or